Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Email_Alerts.md

 ![Resulting calendar](images/desktop.configuration.emailalerts.calendar-remove.en.png)

-Once users are satisfied with the result, they can save the alert calendar and start using it for their souce.
+Once users are satisfied with the result, they can save the alert calendar and start using it for their source.